-10 years ago (2010) we were newlyweds and had a passion to care for animals and wanted to do our own thing, and have our farm.
+Ten years ago (2010), we were newlyweds and had a passion for caring for animals and wanted to do our own thing, and have our farm.
 We purchased our first 180 acres just before we were married.
-We started our “from scratch” farm with purchasing cows that made up a small dairy a few days after saying "I Do" in 2010.
-We milked about 40-90 cows throughout the various years and just recently sold our small herd of 40 to start Drover Hill on April 1, 2020.
+We started our “from scratch” farm by purchasing cows that made up a small dairy a few days after saying "I Do" in 2010.
+We milked about 40-90 cows throughout the various years and recently sold our small herd of 40 to start Drover Hill on April 1, 2020.